danloe/Better-Bot/README.md

 ### Deploy guild slash commands

-Guild slash commands are only available in the guild where they were deployed.
+Guild slash commands are only available in the guild where they were deployed, but instantly available.
 Send the messages in a guild text channel.

 Deploy slash commands to guild:
 ```